ImperialCollegeLondon/grad_school_git_course/_episodes/l2-02-remote_repositories.md

  were just directories in your hard drive using git for version control.
 - Local and remote repositories can be synchronized, so changes are accessible by other contributors.
-- **This sysnchronization is not automatic**: it has to be done explicitly for each branch you want to keep up to date (see **pull** and **push** below ).
+- **This synchronisation is not automatic**: it has to be done explicitly for each branch you want to keep up to date (see **pull** and **push** below ).
 - The default name for a remote repository synchronised with a local one is